Get insider access

 Best Full-Frame Mirrorless Cameras

 While you can get great results using a crop sensor camera, a camera with a full-frame sensor will generally make it easier to work in uncontrolled lighting conditions, get more bokeh or background blur, and capture cleaner images with more dynamic range.
 Though most people don't necessarily need a full-frame camera, the advantages of a full-frame sensor make them worth considering for those who are serious about photography.
 Remember that full-frame cameras typically aren't as portable as their crop-sensor counterparts and tend to come at a premium in price—lenses are usually bigger and pricier, too.
-However, the barrier to entry is getting lower, with increasingly affordable models available for various budgets.
+However, the barrier to entry is getting lower, with increasingly affordable models available at different budgets.

 1. Best Full-Frame Mirrorless Camera